lairdshaw/fups/README.md

 FUPS: Forum user-post scraper
 =============================

 FUPS is an extensible PHP framework for scraping and outputting the posts of a specified user from a specified forum/board running supported forum software.
-Currently supported forum software is phpBB (well supported) and XenForo (minimally supported, possibly works on a single site only).
+Currently supported forum software is phpBB and XenForo.
 FUPS can be run as either a web app or as a commandline script.

 Installation-free use
 ---------------------